Onalaska High School (Wisconsin): History

 The first public high school in Onalaska was founded in January 1890 on a plot of land between Main, King, Fourth and Fifth Streets.
 The first graduating class had three students, and the school was known as the Vikings, with the school colors being red and white.
 The original building burned down in 1895, and a new building was built on-site the following year.
 After another fire in 1924 left the new building completely destroyed, all students in the Onalaska public school system moved to the former La Crosse County School of Agriculture.
 The school's colors changed to purple and white in the 1940s, and the "Hilltopper" moniker came soon after that due to the location of the school, dubbed "Heaven on a Hill".
 Another new building was built due to growing student counts in 1970.

 Academics

 Onalaska offers Advanced Placement classes.
 About half of all seniors take AP classes.

 Demographics

 OHS is 71.7% white, 12.6% Asian, 6.1% Hispanic, 6.1% two or more races, 2.4% black, and 0.4% American Indian, and 0.1% Native Hawaiian/Pacific Islander.
 OHS is 48% female and 52% male.

 Athletics

-The Hilltoppers boys' basketball team has won three WIAA championships: the Class A championship in 1988, the Class B championship in 1992, and the Division 2 championship in 2012.
+WIAA

-Additionally, OHS has won state titles in the following sports:
+Onalaska competes in the Mississippi Valley Conference (MVC) and the Wisconsin Interscholastic Athletic Association (WIAA), winning 10 state titles across 5 different sports.